 bought (past tense of the verb to buy) ~ bought sounds like BOT

 I like to read. (present tense of the verb to read) ~ read sounds like REED

 I read a book this morning. (past tense of the verb to read) ~ read sounds like RED

 I was having a difficult time reading these words correctly.
 My pronunciation was terrible and I was frustrated.

 But then… I heard the words spoken by a native Japanese speaker, and I immediately knew how to fix my mistake!

 I learned that native speakers make a very small U sound (almost nothing) for okusan. (sounds like OKSAN) and a very long A sound for okaasan. (sounds like OKAA~SAN)

 Reading the words wasn’t helping me to say the words, but as soon as I heard them I understood.
 My pronunciation got 100 times better!
 I learned because I listened.
 It’s that simple.
 You need to listen.

-Below is a collection of some of my newer blog posts with audio.
-These posts have embedded audio tracks, a supporting podcast link or a video to support the post lesson.
+Below is a collection of some of my blog posts with audio.
+These posts have embedded audio tracks, a supporting podcast link, or a video to support the lesson in the post.
 I’m sure these posts will help you improve your English listening.